 Home automation may indeed be the next big trend in what consumers can do today to stand up for the environment.
 By setting up a wired (or even wireless) system, homeowners can optimize lighting level efficiency, cut heating and cooling energy costs and deactivate energy-consuming devices and appliances even when no one is home.

-“An automated home brings together security installed by experts such as this Commercial Locksmith in Toronto, fire, lighting, temperature control, audio, video, pool, spa, drapery control, sprinklers, and anything else that you want so that these systems can talk to each other and work together,” reports Jay McLellan of Home Automation Inc., a leading manufacturer of integrated automation and security systems for residential and commercial use.
+“An automated home brings together security installed by experts such as this Commercial Locksmith in Toronto, fire, lighting, temperature control, audio, video, pool, spa, drapery control, sprinklers, and anything else that you want so that these systems can talk to each other and work together,” reports Jay McLellan of Home Automation Inc., a leading manufacturer of integrated automation and security systems, like an ip camera, for residential and commercial use.
 “In an automated home these devices work together to make the home more energy efficient, comfortable, more convenient and safer.”

 One easy way to dip a toe in the water of home automation is to swap out regular light switches for occupancy sensors, which can tell if a room is occupied and will turn lights on and off accordingly.

 Upgrading to ground source heat pumps and a programmable thermostat that will regulate heating and cooling according to a set schedule is another way to reduce energy consumption and save money.
 Some newer models, such as Nest from California-based Nest Labs, can program themselves based on occupants’ routines and also offer the option to adjust heating and cooling settings remotely via the Internet.
 A built-in occupancy sensor signals to the Nest whether and when people are around, and the unit then adjusts heating or cooling accordingly.
 The newest version, Nest 2, can tell within a half hour when occupants have vacated and will set the indoor temperature to more energy efficient level on its own.